Thursday, December 9, 2021

 Frederic and Mary Ann Brussat said in their review, “Euzhan Paley directs this inspiring film about an exceptional black girl whose Christian faith and spiritual resiliency is a lesson for all of us.”
 “Ruby Bridges,” released in 1998, is perfect for Sunday School children to discuss.

 I remember reading the children’s book about Ruby Bridges when I was about in third grade, if I’m not mistaken.
-We also saw a little bit of the movie, but I had forgotten the name, so I never got to back and finish it.
+We also saw a little bit of the movie, but I had forgotten the name, so I never went back and finished it.
 That is until I think earlier this year or last year when I saw that Doug Walker had reviewed it, then I remembered what it was.
 I checked it out on Disney+ earlier this year and I liked it, but it is devastating to see what this child went through.
 However, that does not mean you shouldn’t check it out, because you should.
 Seeing how this is one of the first Disney Channel Original Movies, I think it is one that everyone should watch because it is good, but I wouldn’t be surprised if anyone cried while watching this.

 Look out tomorrow when I review a film that is based on an old TV show that I wasn’t really a fan of in “Disney Month 2021.”